Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: General Principles in Resonant Haloscope Design

-As seen in \ref{Pd1}, the detected power only depends on intrinsic parameters of the axion ($g_{a\gamma}$, $\rho_a$, $m_a$ and $Q_a$) and experimental parameters in the cavity subsystem ($B_e^2$, $C$, $V$ and $Q_l$), but the sensitivity also relies on receiver experimental parameters ($\frac{S}{N}$, $T_{sys}$ and $\Delta t$).
+As seen in (\ref{Pd1}), the detected power only depends on intrinsic parameters of the axion ($g_{a\gamma}$, $\rho_a$, $m_a$, and $Q_a$) and experimental parameters in the cavity subsystem ($B_e^2$, $C$, $V$, and $Q_l$), but the sensitivity also relies on receiver experimental parameters ($\frac{S}{N}$, $T_{sys}$, and $\Delta t$).

-\subsection{Scanning rate}
+\subsection{Scanning Rate}

 Despite its high-Q resonant behavior, the final aim of a cavity haloscope is exploring the largest possible mass range and doing it quickly.
-The mass sweeping can be performed by adequate moving mechanisms or tuning materials that modifies the cavity resonant frequency, and the scanning rate $\frac{dm_a}{dt}$ is usually referred as a figure of merit of the haloscope.\\
+The mass sweeping can be performed by adequate moving mechanisms or tuning materials that modify the cavity's resonant frequency, and the scanning rate $\frac{dm_a}{dt}$ is usually referred to as a figure of merit of the haloscope.

-For a measurement with the cavity resonance centered in $m_a$, the mass range explored is the bandwidth of the cavity:
+For a measurement with the cavity resonance centered at $m_a$, the mass range explored is the bandwidth of the cavity:

-and the time needed for that measurement in order to get a prescribed $\frac{S}{N}$ is, from \ref{fracSN},
+and the time needed for that measurement in order to get a prescribed $\frac{S}{N}$ is, from (\ref{fracSN}),